-The Shetland Pony is a small variety of horse.
+A Shetland pony is a small variety of horse.
 It has a stocky, muscular body with a shaggy coat.
 The coat can come in a variety of colors, but the most common are shades of black and brown.

-The pony’s diet consists of grain and hay.
+At Cosley Zoo, the Shetland pony’s diet consists of a commercial equine diet and hay.

 Ponies have a gestation period of 11 months.
 One baby (foal) is born at a time.
 Twins are possible but quite uncommon.
-A healthy foal is able to stand up an hour after it is born.
+A healthy foal can stand up an hour after it is born.
 Foals are left with their mothers until they are 4-5 months of age, at which time they are weaned.

-Ponies require adequate open space in which to move around for exercise.
-Although they can tolerate cold weather fairly well, ponies do need shelter from the wind and rain.
-During the day, Cosley Zoo’s pony shares an outdoor yard with the draft horse.
-Each evening he is led into his stall inside the barn, where he spends the night.
-The domestic animals are brought indoors during the day in the case of extreme weather conditions such as heavy rain or lightning.
+Although they can tolerate cold weather fairly well, horses do need shelter from the wind and rain.
+During the day, Cosley Zoo’s horses share an outdoor yard.
+They are brought indoors during the day in the case of extreme weather conditions such as heavy rain or lightning.
 Each evening the horses are led into their individual stalls inside the barn to spend the night.

-Known to be small and hardy, Shetland Ponies were developed for use in coal mining to pull heavy loads in very small spaces.
-Today, Shetland Ponies are often used as companion animals for children because of their easygoing nature.
+Known to be small and hardy, Shetland ponies were developed for use in coal mines to pull heavy loads in very small spaces.
+Today, Shetland ponies are often used as companion animals for children because of their easygoing nature.
 They are also used as show animals.